PeteG-cmd/project-4/README.md

 ### Image Uploads

-As I wanted to use the uploaded user images for several views around the site, it was important these were always square, so that i could convert these to round images.
-In order to do this I used React-Crop to provide some additional functionality and a separate page to allow users to crop and upload pictures.
+As I wanted to use the uploaded user images for several views around the site, it was important these were always square, so that I could convert these to round images.
+In order to do this, I used React-Crop to provide some additional functionality and a separate page to allow users to crop and upload pictures.

 <img src='project/media/assets/house-share-profile_upload.png'>

-This code was taken from the React-crop documentation, and although it required a few amendments to get it to work properly in the way I needed, there are elements of using a canvas that I have still not got completely to grips with and will be spending more time on this in future.
+This code was taken from the React-crop documentation, and although it required a few amendments to get it to work properly in the way I needed, there are elements of using a canvas that I have still not got completely to grips with and will be spending more time on this in the future.

 	getCroppedImg(image, crop, fileName) {
 	    const canvas = document.createElement('canvas')